Sky Pilot Summit

 At 2,031 meters (6663 feet), Sky Pilot provides a great introduction to the Alpine right in the backyard of Squamish and Vancouver, BC.
 Sky Pilot and the Stadium Glacier are quickly accessed by the new Sea to Sky Gondola.
-Riding the Gondola saves hours of approach time with almost a vertical kilometer of elevation gain (2800 feet) which allows for quick access to the Alpine.
-This area is great for a one to three day adventure boasting amazing views and a big mountain feel.
+Riding the Gondola saves hours of approach time with almost a vertical kilometre of elevation gain (2800 feet), allowing quick access to the Alpine.
+This area is great for a one to three-day adventure boasting amazing views and a big mountain feel.

 Starting Point: Squamish, BC.

 Summit Elevation: 2031m (6663ft)

 Season: May 15 - October 15

 - Guide’s fees

 - Technical gear rentals (Harness, Helmet, Axe, Crampons)

 - Photos of the climb

 - Personal gear rental (ex. mountaineering boots, tent, sleeping bag/mat)

 - Lift Ticket for the Gondola (Sea to Sky Gondola Tickets & Passes)